-I am Professor of Global Political Economy in the College of Business, Law and Social Sciences.
-Prior to this I was at Leeds Beckett University in the Politics and International Relations group and was the founding Director of the Centre for Applied Social Research and Director of the Policy Research Institute.
+I am professor of global political economy in the College of Business, Law and Social Sciences and Head of the Centre for Social, Cultural and Legal Research.
+Prior to this i was at Leeds Beckett University in the politics and international relations group and was the founding Director of the Centre for Applied Social Research and Director of the Policy Research Institute.

-I have also undertaken a large number of applied research and consultancy projects on behalf of central and local government organisations in the UK and for international organisations such as the Council of Europe and European Commission.
-This work focuses on social and labour market policy and governance.
-For instance, I regularly lead large, inter-disciplinary research teams to undertake policy evaluations etc. I am currently working on a project for the Inter-American Development Bank.
+I have also undertaken a large number of applied research and consultancy projects on behalf of central and local government organisations in the uk and for international organisations such as the council of europe and european commission. this work focuses on social and labour market policy and governance.
+For instance, I regularly lead large, inter-disciplinary research teams to undertake policy evaluations and applied social research projects.

 I will be teaching on the sociology, social policy, politics and international relations programmes.